-Check out our guide to the highlights and hidden gems along the Regent's Canal, an 8.6-mile waterway that links Paddington Basin and Limehouse Basin.
+Explore the highlights and hidden gems along the Regent's Canal, an 8.6-mile waterway that links Paddington Basin and Limehouse Basin in London, England.

 Tuck into traditional Chinese dishes like dumplings and crispy Peking duck in the quirky surroundings of Feng Shang Princess, a floating restaurant in the Cumberland Basin of the Regent's Canal.
 This converted narrowboat was handcrafted in the 1980s and is decked out with authentic Chinese-style interiors.
 It's said to be one of Paul McCartney's favorite Chinese restaurants.

 AddressRegent's Canal Towpath, London N1C 4LW, UK

 Word on the Water is London's only floating bookshop.
 It's stuffed full of affordable books and hosts live music and poetry events up on the roof of a restored 1920s Dutch barge.
 It was saved from closure after a passionate campaign and is now moored permanently at Granary Square near King's Cross Station.

 Cruise Aboard a Traditional Narrowboat

 Ride the gentle waters of the Regent's Canal on a traditional narrowboat between Little Venice and Camden.
 The London Waterbus runs a regular service throughout the year (weekends only during the winter months) and the 50-minute journey sales past elegant waterfront mansions and through the Maida Hill tunnel.
 You can also buy a London Zoo ticket that includes a boat ride into the zoo itself as the boats have access to a canal gate right inside the attraction.

 AddressGF1, 221 Grove Rd, London E3 5SN, UK